 Conversing During Services

 In line with showing respect and not causing distraction, we try to avoid unnecessary conversation in church.
 There is a balance here and, frankly, it is difficult to achieve.
 We are not expected to be stone-faced and absolutely silent when in church.
 As we see those we know, the demands of Christian fellowship require that we greet each other in joy.
 At the same time, we do not need to extend these greetings into long, laborious accounts of what is going on at home, at the job, etc., or for telling jokes or slapping each other on the back.
 For that, there is a time and place in the refectory following the Liturgy.
-That fellowship is genuine and wholesome, but it is just not at place in the church proper, and especially not right before, during, or after a service has been celebrated.

 Children in the Church